Marner26/RAT-BUILDER/README.md

-The Builder.exe is in the tags on the right of your screen!!!
+The Builder.exe is in the RELEASES on the right of your screen!!!

 ⚠️WARNING⚠️